 Think before you send that angry text to your ex, threatening to shoot him.
 Getting convicted of making criminal threats (California Penal Code 422) is no joke.
 Under California’s three strikes law, you must serve at least 85% of a criminal threats conviction.
 Criminal threats is a wobbler offense, so the prosecution has the choice to treat it as a felony.
-David Lehr Law can help you fight a criminal threats charge.
+Strongest Defense can help you fight a criminal threats charge.

 The criteria for criminal threats are that the victim experienced sustained and reasonable fear of death or great bodily injury because of a threat that you expressed in speech or in writing.
 You can still be convicted of making criminal threats even if you were not capable of acting on the threat, such as if you threatened to shoot your ex, but you do not have a gun.
 You can even be convicted if you never intended to carry out the threat.